Reviews You Can Rely On

 Traction

-We took these rain boots climbing, hiking, and to the absolute limits of what this style of footwear is intended for, and performance ratings are based on how the boots maintain stability and reliable footing in wet conditions.
+We took these rain boots climbing, hiking, walking through icy rivers, and to the absolute limits of what this style of footwear is intended for, and performance ratings are based on how the boots maintain stability and reliable footing in wet conditions.
 While we don't recommend purchasing rain boots to function as your primary approach shoes or backpacking boots, we appreciated the versatility of some of the boots, especially while testing them on slippery boats, grassy dunes, and moving through rocky river beds.

 Rainy urban landscapes may offer the most forgiving of surfaces for a wider range of tread.
 Some soles accentuate a pattern that directs water away from the bottom of the foot, similar to a tire tread, to provide optimal movement through wet terrain.
 Rocky river beds and icy hillsides will push most rain boots to their limits, so you may consider GTX hiking boots or winter-specific boots if you will spend ample time on the slickest surfaces.